 Tuition Fee Deadline.
 Payment must be received by this deadline.

 After the drop period ends, any request to drop a course is a withdrawal and there will be NO REFUND issued.
-Withdrawal requests cannot be completed on insideEC.
+Withdrawal requests cannot be completed in myEC.
 To withdraw from a class you must submit a written withdrawal request form to Student Services.
 If you decide you want to drop ALL your courses, please check out the information on withdrawing, listed below.

 There are two kinds of withdrawals.